allegro/allegro.tech/_posts/2016-01-03-microservices-and-macro-mistakes.md

 the application must make a series of calls and each call is associated with a network request.
 Besides, if you overlook prioritizing service communication within a data center, the efficiency may be even lower.
-Naturally, you can think about caching at every level, but delivering such a service is even more complex.
+Naturally, you can think about caching at every level, but delivering such a service is labor-intensive.

 Besides, in this example even bug handling becomes complex.
 You have to make sure that an API used by client receives a coherent message and status based on whole